Constitution of Norway

-It is considered one of the world's most liberal and democratic constitutions.
 It is the fourth oldest written single-document national constitution in Europe after the Constitution of Poland, the French constitution of 1791, and the Spanish Constitution of 1812.
 The document is also the second oldest working national constitution in the world, after the Constitution of the United States.
 In May 2014, the Storting passed the most substantial changes since 1814, particularly by including paragraphs on human rights.